 The time right after you have completed your tax return is ideal for big-picture financial planning.
 You can more accurately project your income and likely tax situation for this year and the next to develop your strategy.
 This article series discusses factors to consider in your income and tax projection, along with planning ideas.

-Potential tax changes under the Republican president and the Republican-controlled Congress in 2017 or 2018 may have a meaningful impact on stock compensation and employee ownership.
+Potential tax changes under the Republican president and the Republican-controlled Congress may have a meaningful impact on stock compensation and employee ownership.

 The tax reductions of the past few years have brought both good and bad news for holders of incentive stock options.
 While you may have lower capital gains rates when you hold the shares long enough after exercise, it is harder to avoid the risks of the alternative minimum tax (AMT) and to fully recover any AMT credit.